khibino/haskell-relational-record/quickstart.md

 To start using [Haskell Relational Record](http://khibino.github.io/haskell-relational-record/) (HRR), you need to install:

 1. [Glasgow Haskell Compiler](https://www.haskell.org/ghc/) (GHC) + the "cabal" command
-    - We recommend to use [Haskell Platform](https://www.haskell.org/platform/)
+    - We recommend using the [Haskell Platform](https://www.haskell.org/platform/)
 2. The Haskell ["relational-record"](http://hackage.haskell.org/package/relational-record) library
 3. Relational database system
     - In this quickstart, we assume that [SQLite](http://www.sqlite.org/) version 3 has been installed

-To install the Haskell "relational-record" library, type as follows:
+To install the Haskell "relational-record" library, run the following commands:

     % cabal update
     % cabal install relational-record